ilqar007/HeavyStringFilteringAPI/README.md

 The entry point of the application (e.g., ASP.NET Core Controllers).
 Handles user interactions and presents data.
 Depends on the Application Layer to interact with business logic.

+- Filtering Logic

+it is pure c# methods used for determining similarities and distance for a given word among the combined text.
+I found the implementation from internet not much sure about the functionality.
+Just tried to used 1 interface and 2 different implementation of it to demonstrate how to dynamically choose between the twos.